ElpadoCan/SpotMAX/spotmax/docs/source/features/_background_description.rst

 Without a reference channel, the background is determined as the pixels outside of the spots and inside the segmented object (e.g., the single cell).
-To determine if a pixel is inside or outside of the spot, spotMAX will construct a mask for the spots using spheroids centered on each detected spot with size given by the values you provide in the ``METADATA`` section of the INI parameters file.
+To determine if a pixel is inside or outside of the spot, SpotMAX will construct a mask for the spots using spheroids centered on each detected spot with size given by the values you provide in the ``METADATA`` section of the INI parameters file.